-When everything seems right, it's finally time for you to sign on the dotted line.
-Keep in mind that most rental agreements will require a significant rental down payment and/or security deposit to safeguard the rental home owner.
+When everything looks correct, it's finally time to sign on the dotted line.
+Remember that most rental agreements require a considerable rental down payment and/or security deposit to cover the property owner.

 During your Stay

-- Make sure that you protect the owner (and your stuff!) by keeping the vacation home locked up while you are away, just like you would at home.
+- Remember to protect the property owner (and your stuff!) by keeping the home locked up when you are away, just like you would in your own home.

-- Make a point to walk through the rental home one last time and look for damage.
-We suggest walking through with the rental manager whenever feasible (often this isn't possible)..
-If the property manager is not available, make sure that you take photos of the property to record its condition.
+- When everything is out, begin a walk-through of the property to verify no property damage occurred during your remain.
+We suggest walking through with the rental manager whenever you can (this isn't always the case)..
+If the property manager is not available, make certain to take photos of the property to record its condition.

 - Did you have a good time?
 Many rental sites request comments after your stay .
 Property owners and rental managers will thank you for glowing ratings.
 If something was disagreeable and they failed to fix it in a reasonable manner, or when the property wasn't as described, you should make it a point in your feedback.